upstash/docusaurus-ai-search/README.md

 vercel
 ```

-This command deploys your site to Vercel.
+Deploys your site to Vercel.

 ### Website